 Our stockholders are being asked to approve an amendment and restatement of the Processa Pharmaceuticals, Inc. 2019 Omnibus Incentive Plan (the "Incentive Plan").
-In particular, we are seeking stockholders to approve an increase in the shares of our common stock reserved under the Incentive Plan by 2,500,000 shares (the "Additional Shares"), from 500,000 shares to a total of 3,000,000 shares (as amended, the "Amended Incentive Plan").
+In particular, we are seeking approval of an increase in the shares of our common stock reserved under the Incentive Plan by 3,000,000 shares (the "Additional Shares"), from 3,000,000 shares to a total of 6,000,000 shares (as amended, the "Amended Incentive Plan").
+Increasing the number of shares reserved for the Incentive Plan is very important since stock awards constitute a very large percentage of the compensation paid to our executive officers.
+Without such stock awards, we would likely be required to significantly increase our cash compensation to our executive officers.

 If our stockholders approve this proposal, the addition of the Additional Shares to the Amended Incentive Plan will not result in the immediate grant of all of the Additional Shares to employees and other service providers.
-Instead, approval of this proposal will result in the immediate grant of only a portion of the Additional Shares (described below under "New Plan Benefits") while allowing us the flexibility to issue competitive equity awards over approximately the next three years so that we can continue to incentivize and retain the key contributors to our business, as described in greater detail in this proposal.
+Instead, approval of this proposal will result in the immediate grant of only a portion of the Additional Shares (described below under "New Plan Benefits") while allowing us the flexibility to issue competitive equity awards over approximately the next two years so that we can continue to incentivize and retain the key contributors to our business, as described in greater detail in this proposal.